How often should you change your synthetic oil?

 So let’s assume that your vehicle has an oil change monitor.
 This monitor matches up with the manufacturer’s recommendation on how often you should change the oil.
 Now, this seems simple; follow the advice, right?
 This “recommendation” is merely a guideline, and it is essential to look deeper at why this could change how often you choose to change your oil.
 Driving conditions, driving style, and environmental conditions all play a factor in the health of your sophisticated, precision-machined engine today, and this is where synthetic oil begins to grow in popularity and quite frankly makes sense.

 Precision manufacturing of engine parts was a loose term years ago, where today, things are made extremely precise and exacting.
 Thinking back to the early 20th century, if you owned one particular brand of motorcycle, you would have to put a pan under the engine to catch the dripping oil, and that was commonplace.
 Today, things are tighter, exacting, and less forgiving.
 Engine technology has improved with the invention of materials to handle higher heat, faster RPMs.
 Engineers have improved the overall design of the engine, housing, and ignition systems, improving fuel economy, lessening oil consumption, and gaining exceptional performance.
-Even something as simple as “seals,” which are needed all over an engine to keep the lifeblood in the machine, has improved and have some space-age names, like “Viton.”

 With these profound changes in engine composition, the need to change your oil is different for many applications.
 Engine manufacturers test the engines in hi-tech laboratories and will recommend a specific viscosity and change interval.
 More and more manufacturers recommend that synthetic oils be used vs. conventional oil due to their fantastic wear properties.